Daisy-McG/Hangman/README.md

 #### User stories
 * As a user, I want to easily understand the main purpose of the site.
-* As a user, I want to view the website and content clearly on my any device.
+* As a user, I want to view the website and content clearly on any device.
 * As a user, I want to be able to play a game that contains instructions so that I understand how to play.
+* As a user, I want to be able to start a game when I am ready.
 * As a user, I want to know whether my guess was successful or not.
 * As a user, I want a way to start a new game when the current game has ended.
 * As a user, I want to see my score so that I know how many games I have won or lost.